-But Atlantans and tourists don't have to wait to enjoy a ride.
-The Streetcar named Atlanta has been operating since 2014 and its East-West Phase One route connects the Centennial Olympic Park area to the Martin Luther King Jr. National Historic Site, with 12 stops along the alignment in between the Martin Luther King Jr. National Historic Site and Centennial Olympic Park.
+The streetcar named Atlanta has been operating since 2014 and its East-West Phase One route connects the Centennial Olympic Park area to the Martin Luther King Jr. National Historic Site, with 12 stops along the alignment in between the Martin Luther King Jr. National Historic Site and Centennial Olympic Park.

-Whether it's free or merely frugal, passengers can add even more enjoyment to an Atlanta Streetcar trip with these nine value-adds:
+Since it's free, passengers can add even more enjoyment to an Atlanta Streetcar trip with these nine value-adds:

 Climate control.
 The streetcar has AC and cozy heat.
 So even if you actually drove to the downtown area and parked, consider hopping aboard to cool off or warm down, depending on the season.